jdarneth/Continous-Integration-GitHub/PROPOSAL.md

 ## Project Description
 Project: GitHub Action and Git Flow

 The goal of this project is to implement a Continuous Integration workflow for our chosen Java project [Black Jack](https://github.com/jdarneth/Continous-Integration-GitHub/tree/main/Blackjack).
 For this process GitHub (Git) is used as version control system and GitHub Actions (with Gradle) is used as a build tool.
-The result of the build (the artifact) is a JAR file, which persisted for each version in a defined folder in the repository.
+The result of the build (the artifact) is a JAR file, which is persisted for each version in a defined folder in the repository and a GitHub public release is created.
 Furthermore, a Git Flow is defined for this project.

 ### Git Flow
 For the project an own Git Flow is defined.